 Even if you can’t commit too much time to this self-care practice, stepping outside for some fresh air can surely have an impact.

-When you're stressed out and your immunity is wavering, there's no better self-care practice than getting the vitamins and minerals your body needs.
+When you're stressed out and your immunity is wavering, there's no better self-care practice than getting the nutrition your body needs.
 In fact, if you're struggling with cutting down on your sugar or caffeine intake, these plant nutrients are the perfect way to kick the habit.